 At the module level, it’s required that we implement features with the API surface in mind.
 When we plan out new functionality, we have to consider whether the abstraction is right for our consumers, how it might evolve and scale over time, and how narrowly or broadly it can support the use cases of its consumers.

-When considering whether the abstraction is right, suppose we have a function that’s a draggable object factory for DOM elements.
+object factory for DOM elements.
 Draggable objects can be moved around and then dropped in a container, but consumers often have to impose different limitations on the conditions under which the object can be moved, some of which we’ll outline in the following list.

-• Draggable elements mustn’t have a draggable-frozen class
+class - Draggable elements mustn’t have a

-• Elements may be dropped into containers with at most 6 children
+class - Elements may be dropped into containers with at most 6 children

-• Elements may not be dropped into the container they’re being dragged from
+- Elements may not be dropped into the container they’re being dragged from

-• Elements must be sortable in the container they’re dragged from, but they can’t be dropped into other containers
+- Elements must be sortable in the container they’re dragged from, but they can’t be dropped into other containers

 We’ve now spent quite a bit of time thinking about use cases for a drag and drop library, so we’re well equipped to come up with an API that will satisfy most or maybe even every one of these use cases, without dramatically broadening our API surface.